amitxv/PC-Tuning/docs/post-install.md

         - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

     - Disabling idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
-After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]
+After all, C1 is still a power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]

-        - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the Desktop for easy access.
-This way you can disable idle before launching a game & re-enable it after you close your game
+        - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the Desktop for ease of access.
+This way you can disable idle before launching a game & re-enable it after you close it

-    - Kill other processes that waste CPU time such as game clients
+    - Kill other processes that waste CPU time, such as game clients

 - Don't run random tweaks, tweaking programs or fall for the 'fps boost' marketing nonsense.
 If you have questions about a specific option or setting, just ask